This understated tribal yet elegant sandstone Buddha amulet focal point pendant is mounted in an curved arch-shaped metal bezel with brass accents.

 With both a hanging loop that is integral to the bezel and a jump ring, this amulet is ready to wear.
 Since each is handmade, there may be slight variations from those pictured.

 42mm long (which is about 1-2/3 inches), not including the loop, and 12mm (1/2 inch) wide at it's widest point.
 The bezel is 6mm thick.
-The front of the amulet has a stamped zigzag design around the edge of the amulet and on the back the metal case is folded over.
+The amulet has a plain metal frame on the front.
+On the back the metal case is folded over.
 The walking Buddha is on both sides.